wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### logInternalQueue

-Should we enable logging for the internal-queue mechanism?
+* __Description__: Should we enable logging for the internal-queue mechanism?

     After claiming a task, it is momentarily placed on an internal-queue while we find/setup resources for executing the task.
 By default, we exclude details about this from the log.
 However, you may re-enable it if you are specifically debugging issues coworker's task management.

 * __CLI Option__: `-d logInternalQueue=1`
 * __Environment Variable__: _n/a_